 Shaver’s Creek instructors also teach a number of graduate-level courses in RPTM and as part of the interdisciplinary dual-title intercollege graduate degree program, Human Dimensions of Natural Resources and the Environment (HDNRE).

-Many students get involved in other ways at Shaver’s Creek, too, whether through volunteering to help in the Raptor Aviary or to maintain trails, earning income through a Penn State work-study position, or by joining the Shaver’s Creek Society, our official Penn State student club.
+Many students get involved in other ways at Shaver’s Creek, too, by volunteering to maintain trails or to help in the Klingsberg Aviary, earning income through a Penn State work-study position, or joining the Shaver’s Creek Society, our official Penn State student club.